-If you are already a registered member of Holy Family Catholic Church, please make an appointment to meet with Sr. Linda Gaupin, CDP, Parish Ministry Coordinator at 407-876-2211 Ext.
-209. This meeting consists of a faith inventory and a review of all the requirements/paperwork needed for baptism.
+The first step in having your child baptized is to make an appointment to meet with René Weising, Baptism Coordinator.
+René can be reached at 407-876-2211, ext.
+285. This meeting consists of a faith inventory and a review of all the requirements/paperwork needed for baptism.

 Parents are required to participate in a baptism preparation class.
-Registration for the class takes place at your appointment with Sr. Linda.
+Registration for the class takes place at your appointment with René.
 If you have attended a baptism preparation class within the past two years, you need not take a class again.

-Baptism preparation classes are scheduled once a month at Holy Family Catholic Church.
+Baptism preparation classes are scheduled the first Wednesday of the month in the Holy Hearts Day Chapel.
 You may also participate in a baptism preparation class at another parish.
 You may not take an on-line class.

-Baptisms are scheduled once a month at Holy Family Catholic Church except during the seasons of Advent and Lent.
-The yearly schedule is given at your appointment.
-A date for baptism is confirmed once all of the paperwork has been submitted 14 business days in advance of the date requested.
+The yearly baptism schedule provided at your appointment.
+A date for baptism is confirmed once all of the paperwork has been submitted [at least 14 business days in advance of the date requested].